hamishcampbell/silverstripe-securefiles/README.md

 security on/off and set who can view the asset.

-Securing files will cause extra load on your webserver and your database, as sapphire will check the datatabase for access permissions, and pass the data through sapphire when it is output to the user.
+Securing files will cause extra load on your webserver and your database, as framework will check the datatabase for access permissions, and pass the data through framework when it is output to the user.

 At the most basic level, ADMINISTRATOR users and users with the SECUREFILEACCESS permission will always be